 Welcome to Montana, your new dream ski destination.

-Here's where you'll find a combination of Utah's powder with Colorado's mountain splendor all while retaining authentic Western charms, but none of the long lift lines, high prices and stuffy exclusivity.
+Here, you'll find a combination of Utah's powder with Colorado's mountain splendor, all while retaining authentic Western charms but none of the long lift lines, high prices and stuffy exclusivity.
 From big, world-class resorts bordering iconic national parks to mellow, community-owned runs that boast all the altitude without any of the attitude, this is a top place to go skiing in the US.
-Here are Montana's best ski resorts.
+Here are Montana's best places to ski.

 Best resort for terrain and Montana glitz

-From blue skies to grizzly bears, everything is supersized in Montana and that's nowhere truer than at Big Sky.
-The stats alone are enough to make you reach for your bindings: 5850 acres of terrain, 4350 vertical feet, 155 miles of runs and 36 ski lifts, spread over three mountains.
-Throw in lots of deep, fluffy powder and it's clear that this resort offers easily the biggest, highest and glitziest skiing in the state.
+From blue skies to grizzly bears, everything is supersized in Montana, and nowhere is that truer than at Big Sky.
+The stats alone are enough to make you reach for your bindings: 5850 acres of terrain, 4350 vertical feet, 155 miles of runs and 39 chair lifts (including the new Lone Peak Tram, which you can ride up to the over 11,000-ft summit), spread over three mountains.
+Throw in lots of deep, fluffy powder, and it's clear that this resort offers easily the biggest, highest and glitziest skiing in the state.

 There are many reasons to choose Big Sky.
 The sheer size of the place guarantees no lift lines, even if its proximity to Bozeman airport means it's the easiest to reach from out of state.
-A day or two experiencing the frozen wonders of nearby Yellowstone National Park during its quietest and most dramatic season is another magnetic draw.
+You're also well positioned for a day or two experiencing the frozen wonders of nearby Yellowstone National Park during its quietest and most dramatic season, another magnetic draw.

 Skiers of all levels are well served.
-Novices and children enjoy superb ski schools, while experts can take the tram (additional fee) to the top of 11,116ft Lone Peak for incredible chutes and Warren Miller-style descents.
+Novices and children enjoy superb ski schools, while experts can take the tram (for an additional fee) to the top of Lone Peak (11,116ft) for incredible chutes and Warren Miller-style descents.
 There's also excellent cross-country skiing at Lone Mountain Ranch, and non-skiers can enjoy magical sleigh rides, dog sledding and day spas.

 Lift tickets: Expensive at $160-225 per day, but dropping to $100-120 per day for a five-day pass.